 - Consideration is given to all the children in the household;

-- All those present, including the parents and child(ren) if present, make a full contribution and that full consideration is given to the information they present.
-This may include the use of interpreters if English is not the first language of family members;
+- All those present, including the parents and children if present, make a full contribution and that full consideration is given to the information they present.

-- Reports of those not present are made known to parties;
+- Reports of those not present are made known to the Conference;

-- A decision is made as to whether the child should become, remain or cease to be the subject of a Child Protection Plan.
+- A decision is made as to whether the children should become, remain or cease to be on a Child Protection Plan